Where Does Our Wastewater Go?

 Now, all our waste products from the poo, pee, kitchen water wastes, and laundry and washing area wastewater go down our drain.
 This is what we call sewage.
 Technically, sewage should only contain human waste, water, and paper.
 Anything other than that should not go down the drain.
 So diapers, solid food scraps, and wet wipes should not be flushed down the drain even though it says flushable.
 This makes it easier to properly clean and clear the sewage before proper disposal can be done.
 As a fact, sewage comprises 99% wastewater and the other 1% is composed of chemicals, fats, solids, and other pollutants.
 Because of these, sewage is not safe to be disposed of right away in our natural water reservoirs without undergoing treatment and removal of any harmful contaminants.

-House Drains Sewer Connection Diagram
+House drains Sewer Connection Diagram

 Once this sewage is flushed down, it goes to our pipes.
 These pipes are what we call our sewer.
 The sewer pipes remove and collect all sewage from our property.
 They are interconnected with the other sewer pipes from other properties through the main sewer pipes.
 These main sewer pipes rely on gravity to transport the sewage down to the Sewage Treatment Plants.
 Sewage Treatment Plants are essential to clean out the sewage prior to it being disposed of properly.
 All sewage must go through the Sewage Treatment Plants.